Docker Gems: Tools That Actually Earn Their Keep

 ArchiveBox

 The internet forgets, but you don’t have to.
 ArchiveBox is your digital time capsule, letting you save entire pages, videos, and content for when they inevitably disappear.
+Basically, you can run your own internet archive with this tool.
 It’s the librarian of your self-hosted world.
 Take a look at a live demo here.

 https://github.com/ArchiveBox/ArchiveBox/blob/dev/docker-compose.yml